 - Submits annual reports to Congress on agency compliance with the OPEN Government Data Act.

-Meet the Deputy Chief Data Officer
+Meet the Deputy Chief Data Officers

 Sharon Boivin, PhD

-Dr. Sharon A. Boivin, Deputy Chief Data Officer for Analytics and Support at the U.S. Department of Education, has worked in the fields of education data, research, and statistics for over 30 years.
+Dr. Sharon A. Boivin, Deputy Chief Data Officer for Analytics and Infrastructure at the U.S. Department of Education, has worked in the fields of education data, research, and statistics for over 30 years.
 In her role as DCDO, Dr. Boivin leads ED efforts to improve data access and use by developing improved data pipelines and supporting enterprise analytics to ensure that data has a seat at the table in discussions about policy, program, and operations.
 She spent most of her career at the National Center for Education Statistics working on surveys covering K12, postsecondary, and adult and career education.
 From 2016 to 2019 she played a major role in the development of Federal data policy, first on the staff of the Commission on Evidence-Based Policymaking and later, on detail to the Office of Management and Budget where she recruited and led a team of Federal Data Fellows from 18 agencies helping to develop a comprehensive Federal Data Strategy.
 Dr. Boivin was excited to join the Office of the Chief Data Officer in late 2019 to help implement new policies to improve access, use, and dissemination of ED data to support evidence-based decisions.
 Dr. Boivin earned her Ph.D. in Education Research from the University of Virginia.

 Department of Education Data Strategy